Last Updated on May 27, 2021 by Grow with Bovees

 It follows, therefore, that the gardener must take care to provide a good soil and plenty of moisture if he wants to grow his plants successfully.

-When first preparing a shady spot, you must loosen the soil to a depth of anything from 25 cm down to 60 cm, depending on the size of the plants to be used.
+When first preparing a shady spot, you must cultivate or till the soil to a depth of anything from 10 inches (25.4 cm) down to 24 inches (0.61 m), depending on the size of the plants to be used.

 Remove some soil if it is poor and then add as many barrow-loads of humus as you can.
 Well-rotted leaf-mold or compost made with manure is ideal.